Vertafore Acquired by Roper Technologies—What it Means for Broker Software

 The independent agency software market is a duopoly, with Vertafore and Applied operating old systems with painful products and holding their client’s data hostage.

-The main question I get from prospective clients, “Which AMS do you recommend?”
+The main question I get from prospective clients, “Which Agency Management System do you recommend?”
 I answer, “None of them, they all stink.”

 - Agency Management Systems are inherently back-office platforms and have weak client engagement functionality